tharvo34/SAM_source/README.md

 # SAM_source
-Source code for the System for Atmospheric Modeling by Marat F. Khairoutdinov, David A. Randall, Peter Blossey, and maybe others.
-This is a direct copy of the SRC directory in the repository Adam Sokol added me to.
+Source code for version 6.10.9 of the System for Atmospheric Modeling by Marat F. Khairoutdinov, David A. Randall, Peter Blossey, and maybe others.
+This copy is uploaded on GitHub for viewing convenience.